tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 - For each validator, check the look up table to make sure there already isn't evidence against this validator

-After verification we persist the evidence with the following key: `height/hash` to the pending evidence database in the evidence pool with the following format
+After verification we persist the evidence with the key `height/hash` to the pending evidence database in the evidence pool with the following format:

 ```go
 type EvidenceInfo struct {